-What I love most about making this Skillet Berry Crumble is that it’s just so darn impressive looking when it’s all done.
-It’s just so pretty, it’s almost a shame to eat it.
-That being said, it’s also totally delicious so oooh and aaaah over it if you must but then sit and enjoy.
+I love baking, but I definitely lack the patience for “pretty” baking.
+You’ll not likely find me spending a lot of time playing with fondant and decorated cookies.
+What I love most about making this Skillet Berry Crumble then is that it’s just so damn impressive looking when it’s all done.
+It’s so pretty, it’s almost a shame to eat it.
+Almost.

 Skillet Berry Crumble